-- 38. Article 18 states that in formulating a plan for managing resources in maritime territory, regional governments shall be obliged to include substances containing efforts to adapt and mitigate impacts of climate change.
+- 37. Regulation of the Minister of Home Affairs No. 30/2010.
+This provides the guidance for managing resources in maritime territory.
+This Regulation provides for the management of resources in maritime territory, which shall be a maximum of 12 nautical miles from coastline towards offshore or archipelagic waters.
+The management of resources shall include exploitation, exploration, conservation, adaptation and climate change, spatial regulation, maritime wealth management, etc. For the exploitation and exploration of resources, and for the management of maritime wealth, a license shall be obtained from the government.
+For the management of resources in maritime territory, the Regional Administration shall formulate strategic plans, zoning plans, management plans and action plans as provide for in the Regulation.
+The Regulation further provides for: empowerment of traditional communities and social organizations in executing the management of resources, funding, fostering and supervision of the management of resources, etc. - 38.
+Article 18 states that in formulating a plan for managing resources in maritime territory, regional governments shall be obliged to include substances containing efforts to adapt and mitigate impacts of climate change.
 Article 20.
-The adaptation and mitigation of climate change as meant in Article 18 shall be executed by observing aspects: (i) social, economy and culture of communities; (ii) environmental conservation; (iii) benefit and effectiveness; as well as (iv) scope of territory. - 39.
-Chapter VI Public Participation Article 29 stipulates the following: (i) Regional governments shall involve communities and stakeholders in every activity of planning and management of resources in maritime territory. (ii) Regional governments, legal entities and individuals managing resources in maritime territory shall observe traditional law and custom effective in local communities. - 40.
+The adaptation and mitigation of climate change as meant in Article 18 shall be executed by observing aspects: (i) social, economy and culture of communities; (ii) environmental conservation; (iii) benefit and effectiveness; and (iv) scope of territory. - 39.
+Chapter VI Public Participation Article 29 stipulates the following: (i) regional governments shall involve communities and stakeholders in every activity of planning and management of resources in maritime territory, and (ii) regional governments, legal entities and individuals managing resources in maritime territory shall observe traditional law and custom effective in local communities. - 40.
 Act No. 2 of 2012 on Land Acquisition for the Development in the Public Interest and Its implementation Regulations Chapter 40 and its elucidation of this law recognizes that customary community are entitled for compensation.
-The project location determination will only be issued by provincial/district/city government if it has been agreed by the entitled parties and affected communities.
+The project location determination will be notified by provincial/district/city government only if it has been agreed by the entitled parties and the affected communities.
 The Presidential Regulation No. 71 of 2012 (implementation regulation of the law) further stipulates that the existence of the customary community be recognized by a research and determined by the local government regulation. - 41.
 The House of Representatives is currently discussing the possible legalization of the Recognition and Protection the Rights of Indigenous Peoples Bill (PPHMA).
-Once legalized, the Act will provide recognition, protection, and service to indigenous peoples of the archipelago as citizens of Indonesia. - 42.
-The concept of ancestral domain is also acknowledged and to this effect, the Indonesian Indigenous Peoples' Alliance of the Archipelago, together with the Network for Participatory Mapping (JKPP), have officially handed over 265 ancestral domain maps of ancestral domains, covering 2,402,222 hectares, registered in the Ancestral Domain Registration Agency (BRWA) to the Indonesia's Geospatial Information Agency (BIG) and the Presidential Delivery Unit for Supervision and Control of Development (UKP4).
+Once legalized, the Act will provide recognition, protection, and service to indigenous peoples of the archipelago as citizens of Indonesia.13 - 42.
+The concept of ancestral domain is also acknowledged.
+To this effect, the Indonesian Indigenous Peoples' Alliance of the Archipelago, together with the Network for Participatory Mapping (JKPP), have officially handed over 265 ancestral domain maps of ancestral domains, covering 2,402,222 hectares, registered in the Ancestral Domain Registration Agency (BRWA) to the Indonesia's Geospatial Information Agency (BIG) and the Presidential Delivery Unit for Supervision and Control of Development (UKP4).